 Question #2: Can Veterans Get Urgent Care Treatment at MedExpress?

 Answer: MedExpress is now an approved urgent care provider within the VA’s network.
 For over 17 years, we’ve provided quality care in a warm, welcoming environment and now we're honored to be able to extend that care to you, our Veterans.
 If you are currently enrolled in the VA healthcare system and have received medical care from a VA provider, or an approved community provider within the last 24 months (two years), you can visit your local MedExpress center for urgent care services and treatments.
 Just walk in, let us know you are using your VA urgent care benefits, and we’ll do the rest, including verifying your benefits and helping you feel better fast.
-MedExpress is open from 8 to 8 with a full medical team who can provide Veterans the care they need when they're feeling under the weather—no appointment necessary.
+MedExpress has convenient hours and a full medical team who can provide Veterans the care they need when they're feeling under the weather.

 Question #3: What Services and Treatments Can Veterans Receive at MedExpress?